exercism/x86-64-assembly/concepts/interfacing-with-c/about.md

 }; // example_3 is equal to 9
 ```

-In x86-64 assembly, an enum is passed to, and returned from, functions as `int`, ie, as 4-byte integers.

 ### Memory addresses

 In C, a memory address is referenced by a [pointer][pointer] to a type and denoted with the `*` operator.